Dhruvil17/Java-DS-Algo-Codes/README.md

 Iterator pattern will work for String, Integer, Float, Double and other datatypes as well.
 Soon I will be adding the implementation of the Iterator Design Pattern for other Data Structures like Trees, Sets etc.

+Some basic concepts of MultiThreading are added with their implementation with the code.
+More codes will be added soon.

 Any suggestions and changes are welcome for the improvement of the code!!